Freedom Quilting Bee site with members and RDLN visitors

 FQB member producers

-The group's products include various sizes of quilts (Grandmother's Dream, Bear Claw, Grandmother's Choice and Coat of Many Colors), potholders, place mats and napkins.
+The group's products included various sizes of quilts (Grandmother's Dream, Bear Claw, Grandmother's Choice and Coat of Many Colors), potholders, place mats and napkins.

 logo.

-They are blue with the logo in white and cost $12.00.
+They were blue with the logo in white and cost $12.00.

-You may also order conference bags for organizational meetings.
-These start at $5.95 for a natural background with a simple design in one color for 1 - 1000 bags.
-Among the groups that have ordered these bags are RDLN, the Housing Assistance Council, United Methodist Women, Federation of Southern Cooperatives, American Express and Share Our Strength.
+The Bee produced conference bags for organizational meetings.
+These started at $5.95 for a natural background with a simple design in one color for 1 - 1000 bags.
+Among the groups that ordered these bags were RDLN, the Housing Assistance Council, United Methodist Women, Federation of Southern Cooperatives, American Express and Share Our Strength.

 Rural Women's Products List * Photos |